dward2/BME547/Lectures/virtual_environments.md

 ## Windows / Conda
 Conda is a Python Package repository for Windows.
-Enter the following commands at the Anaconda Prompt.
+Enter the following commands at the Anaconda Prompt or Anaconda PowerShell.

 #### To create a new virtual environment
-`conda create --name <Environment Name> python=3.11`
+`conda create --name <Environment Name> python`
 where `<Environment Name>` is the name of the virtual environment to be created.
-`3.11` can be replaced with the preferred version number.
+This command will create an environment with the most recent version of Anaconda Python installed.
+If you want a specific version of Python, you can specify it by adding `=x.x` after the word `python`.
+For example, `python=3.11`.

-If you don't specify a specific version of Python, none will be installed in the environment.
+If you don't include `python` at the end of the `conda create` command, no version of Python will be installed in the environment.
 Then, when other packages are installed into this environment, they will load whatever version of Python they require.
 But, this can lead to version problems if different packages require different versions of Python.
-Therefore, it is recommended to specify a Python version when creating the virtual environment.
+Therefore, it is recommended to include the `python` modifier in the command.

 #### To activate a virtual environment
 `conda activate <Environment Name>` or `activate <Environment Name>`
 (For running from the Windows command prompt, the second option above is the correct one.)

 #### To deactivate a virtual environment
-`deactivate`
+`conda deactivate`

 #### To list available virtual environments
 `conda env list`